-Figure 1.16: PDF distributions at $Q^2 = 1.9 \,\text{GeV}^2$ as a function of x, illustrating the impact of different amounts of integrated luminosity.
-The blue, yellow and red bands correspond to LHeC PDFs using electron-only NC and CC inclusive measurements with 5, 50 and $1000 \,\text{fb}^{-1}$ (datasets D1, D2 and D4), respectively.
+Figure 1.16: PDF distributions at $Q^2 = 1.9 \,\mathrm{GeV}^2$ as a function of x, illustrating the impact of different amounts of integrated luminosity.
+The blue, yellow and red bands correspond to LHeC PDFs using electron-only NC and CC inclusive measurements with 5, 50 and $1000 \,\mathrm{fb}^{-1}$ (datasets D1, D2 and D4), respectively.
 The yellow band is therefore equivalent to the "LHeC 1st run" PDF.
 For reference, the dark blue band shows the results of the final "LHeC inclusive" PDF.
-For comparison, the cyan band represents an identical PDF fit using HERA combined inclusive NC and CC data [13], rather than LHeC simulated data.
+For comparison, the cyan band represents an identical PDF fit using HERA combined inclusive NC and CC data [13], restricted to solely the experimental uncertainties.
+Note that this, unlike the LHeC, extends everywhere beyond the narrow limits of the y scale of the plots.